allissonferreira/vanhack-hackaton-proposify/README.md

 After doing some research, I discovered that one of the problems that users complain about Proposify, is the capability of multiple users editing the document at the same time.
 After discovering that, I decided to create this project as an example of what else could be done to try to improve Proposify's product.

 ## The project
-This project was made by using HTML, CSS and Javascript in the front-end.
+This project was made by using HTML, CSS (+bootstrap) and Javascript in the front-end.
 It also uses a javascript plugin (realtime-editor) along with socket.io and node.js in the back-end.

 ## Run the project